 Director Robert Wise had helped build mainstream sci-fi film with 1951’s The Day The Earth Stood Still, but his 1960’s resume had focused more on musicals like West Side Story and The Sound Of Music.
 The Andromeda Strain let him put the emphasis back on things that don’t sing and dance.

 No one in Piedmont, New Mexico, is singing or dancing, that’s for sure.
-A government research satellite that was busily, and secretly, collecting deadly micro-organisms from outer space has just crash-landed there.
-Buzzards circle overhead and reconnaissance photos indicate everyone is dead.
+A government research satellite that was busily, and secretly, collecting deadly micro-organisms from outer space has just crash-landed near that town.
+Buzzards circle overhead and reconnaissance photos indicate everyone in the town died instantaneously.

 The scientists and the two survivors steal away to an underground government facility, where “Project Wildfire” is underway.
 With the threat of a worldwide epidemic looming, the science team performs tests, tests, and more tests – computer printouts are a-printing and vials of blood are a-taken.

 As the team works on a cure, the nasty extraterrestrial virus begins to mutate and is soon able to dissolve plastics.
 If this keeps up, the scientists fear, the killer bug might ultimately be able to escape the confines of the lab and enter the unsuspecting world.

 Eschewing big-name Hollywood stars, The Andromeda Strain cast an ensemble of low-key, relatively unknown character actors in the major roles, and they made for authentic looking and sounding brainiacs.

 There were scenes that were nearly silent, scenes with very little action (but loaded with tech talk), and overall, cinematography that evoked documentary filmmaking.